 Some people are blessed with an awful lot in life.
 Loving families.
 Countless friends.
-Others either muddle through without, or don’t always understand their own value.
+Others must cope without.
 There’s a story of some sort behind every door.

 But what happens when those stories are over?
 A line of work we don’t think about often enough is what happens to the dead when there appears to be nobody left.

 One of the standout poems from Rory Waterman’s debut volume, Tonight the Summer’s Over, considers this very outcome.

 Council workers attend the home of a deceased man, pack him up, and restore his flat.
 All in a day’s work.

 The usual wash of post by the door: